splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

 To determine the best connection method and configuration settings, answer the following questions before you connect AWS to Splunk Observability Cloud:

-- Which :ref:`AWS regions <aws-regions>` do you need to work with?
+- Which :ref:`AWS regions <aws-regions>` do you need to work with.
 - Do you want to collect metrics through :ref:`API polling <aws-api-polling>` at specified intervals, or through :ref:`CloudWatch Metric Streams <aws-metricstreams>`?
 You can activate Metric Streams using the :ref:`Splunk Observability Cloud API <get-configapi>`.
-- Do you want to collect logs in addition to metrics?
-If yes, then include logs while configuring through the API or when given that option while performing a guided setup.
+-  If you want to collect logs in addition to metrics, include logs while configuring the API or when given that option while performing a guided setup.

 .. _aws-api-polling:

 .. raw:: html

   <embed>
-    <h3>Poll data from AWS using APIs<a name="aws-api-polling" class="headerlink" href="#aws-api-polling" title="Permalink to this headline">¶</a></h3>
+    <h3>Poll data from AWS using Observability Cloud APIs<a name="aws-api-polling" class="headerlink" href="#aws-api-polling" title="Permalink to this headline">¶</a></h3>
   </embed>

-You can poll data from AWS at specified intervals using APIs.
+You can poll data from AWS at specified intervals using Observability Cloud APIs.
 Due to the CloudWatch metrics instability, for certain namespaces some metrics might be delayed a few minutes.

 .. _aws-data-limits: